-Rigid Wages, Seniority Rules, and Unemployment Duration (with Fernando Alvarez and Rob Shimer)
+Rigid Wages, Seniority Rules, and Unemployment Duration,

 Abstract: This paper examines the impact of unions on unemployment and wages in a dynamic equilibrium search model.
 We model a union as imposing a minimum wage and rationing jobs to ensure that the union’s most senior members are employed.
 This generates rest unemployment, where following a downturn in their labor market, unionized workers are willing to wait for jobs to reappear rather than search for a new labor market.
 Introducing unions into a dynamic equilibrium model has two implications, which others have argued are features of the data: the hazard of exiting unemployment at long durations is very low when the union-imposed minimum wage is high; and a high union-imposed minimum wage generates a compressed wage distribution and a high turnover rate of jobs.